-Project Component Priority Cost Comments Potential Funding Sources

-Estimates

-Heritage Zone The visibility and impact of improvements in the Heritage

-Zone have the highest priority because they lend

-themselves well to enhanced programming and continued

-1.0 funding for other parts of the plan

-Design 1.1 \$ 3,000.00 Friends of Museum/City

-Construction 1.2 Anticipated funding sources for construction includes a combination of grants, donations, funds from Friends of the Museum, and fundraising.
-Volunteers may assist with garden bed preparation.
-Plant material may be available through sponsorships or partnerships
+Project Component Priority Cost Comments Potential Funding Sources Estimates Heritage Zone The visibility and impact of improvements in the Heritage Zone have the highest priority because they lend themselves well to enhanced programming and continued funding for 1.0 other parts of the plan Design 1.1 \$ 3,000.00 Friends of Museum/City Construction 1.2 Anticipated funding sources for construction includes a tree removal \$ 4,000.00 Tree removal coordinated with Parks to be re-planted combination of grants, donations, funds from Friends of the new plant material elsewhere when possible Museum, and fundraising.
+Volunteers may assist with deciduous trees \$ 1,950.00 garden bed preparation.
+Plant material may be available densiformis yew \$ 3,600.00 through sponsorships or partnerships winter gem boxwood \$ 3,000.00 garden bed preparation \$ 6,000.00 Coordinate work with existing DPS maintenance plan wood fence \$ 2,400.00 metal edging \$ 480.00 stone mulch \$ 225.00 Subtotal \$ 24,655.00

-Tree removal coordinated with Parks to be re-planted

-tree removal \$ 4,000.00 elsewhere when possible

-new plant material

-deciduous trees \$ 1,950.00

-densiformis yew \$ 3,600.00

-winter gem boxwood \$ 3,000.00

-garden bed preparation \$ 6,000.00 Coordinate work with existing DPS maintenance plan

-wood fence \$ 2,400.00

-metal edging \$ 480.00

-stone mulch \$ 225.00

-Subtotal \$ 24,655.00